-This is Step Three: Learner Showcase.
-In Step Three, you will use the knowledge/skills and characteristics/dispositions gathered in Steps 1 and 2 to design and showcase your Future Ready Learner profiles that represent the values and goals of your school and district communities.
+This is Step 3: Showcase Your Customized Future Ready Learner.
+In Step 3, you will use the knowledge/skills and characteristics/dispositions gathered in Steps 1 and 2 to design and showcase your Future Ready Learner profiles that represent the values and goals of your school and district communities.

 Objective: Use the knowledge/skills and characteristics/dispositions gathered in Steps 1 and 2 to design and showcase your Future Ready Learner profiles that represent the values and goals of your school and district communities.

-1. Using your team’s three to five essentials from Step 2, utilize the Future Ready Learner worksheet to develop further what success in that area looks like.
-(30 minutes)
+1. Using your team’s three to five essentials from Step 2, add them to the Future Ready Learner Essentials Map to develop further what success in that area looks like.
+(15-30 minutes)

-3. Amplify the work!
-Share your Future Ready Learner profile with your community, Future Ready SchoolsⓇ, and the Readiness Institute at Penn State so that they can celebrate your success and amplify the great work of your team.
+4. Amplify the work!
+Share your Future Ready Learner with your community, Future Ready SchoolsⓇ, and the Readiness Institute at Penn State so that they can celebrate your success and amplify the great work of your team.
 On social media, tag your Future Ready Learner with the hashtag #FutureReady.